github-fun/commands/README.md

 ## Making changes and pushing to remote
 ### Step 2.0 Creating a file
+Create a file called “question.txt” in your new repo and add the question “What makes you excited about programming?”
+(Or feel free to add your own question!)

 Create a new file called "question.txt" in the root of your new repo directory and use a text editor to write a question in that file.
 Some example text editors are listed below, but feel free to do this in whichever way is easiest for you, including graphical navigation or MS Word.
 If you use Word, make sure to save the file with a ".txt" extension.